 If you are wondering which leather to buy, we have a few questions for you to ask yourself.

 - Where do you live?
-What is the weather typically.
+What is the weather like typically?
 Deer is best for the Southern weather's cold days.

 - Black YKK Zippers

 - **Please contact us with your color request prior to ordering.

 Waist: the side of the chaps should center over the hip, too far forward the front sides will gap, and too far back you can't get them zipped easily.